Comparison

 For a small informational site.

-| Aspect | Free bespoke offer | Squarespace |
+| Aspect | Bespoke | Squarespace |

 |---|---|---|

-| Upfront build | £0 | £0 DIY, or £500-2k if you hire a designer |
+| Upfront build | Scoped to budget, typically low to mid four figures | £0 DIY, or £500-2k if you hire a designer |

-| Monthly plan | None — no plan, ever | £14-40/mo depending on tier |
+| Monthly plan | None.
+No plan, ever | £14-40/mo depending on tier |

 | Hosting + domain | ~£25/mo + £20/yr | Bundled in plan |